cfculhane/AnkiPopupWikipedia/README.md

 - jQuery (v1.12.4), (c) jQuery Foundation, licensed under the MIT license
 - qTip2 (v2.1.1), (c) 2011-2018 Craig Michael Thompson, licensed under the MIT license
 - jQuery.highlight, (c) 2007-2014 Johann Burkard, licensed under the MIT license

+### Known issues

+- Clicking on links inside the popup opens the browser, but with the wrong URL
+- Disambiguation pages are not handled well